-New Line's season continued March 7-30, 2002, with William Finn's brilliantly funny, neurotic, off-Broadway pop/jazz musical comedy
+New Line's 11th season continued with William Finn's brilliantly funny, neurotic, off-Broadway pop/jazz musical comedy.

 The original off-Broadway cast album of A New Brain